 If you’re in the market for a new home or thinking of remodeling, there are some important points to consider to assure the best results.
 On this page, we’ll provide you with some tips on finding a contractor, comparing costs, and signing the contract.

 Benefits of Using a Professional

-Warranty Responsibility: Builders have the responsibility of correcting certain defects that may occur in a home in the first ten years after it is built.
+Builders have the responsibility of correcting certain defects that may occur in a home for a pre-determined amount of time after it is built.
 This also applies to homes built with the homeowner acting as the general contractor.

 Finding a Contractor

 Your home is too important to entrust it to anyone but a professional.

 - Interview two or three prospective contractors.